pascomnet/documentation/site/content/trunk-templates/_index.en.md

 {{< description >}}

 {{% notice warning %}}
-The pascom Support Team can only offer support for Trunks which have been created using a Template.
 Should your SIP trunk not be listed, please use the "Generic SIP Trunk" template.
 Should you have questions regarding officially not supported trunks, please refer to our [Forum](https://www.pascom.net/forum).
 {{% /notice %}}

 ### pascom Supported Trunk Templates